jonas7654/MIDI-Transformer-from-scratch/README.md

 # Transformer Model from Scratch
+# THIS IS OUTDATED AND MUST BE RENEWED!
 ## Repository Contents
 - **Core Model Code**: Python files implementing the Transformer model.
 - **Shell Scripts**: